backend-development/backend-development-textbook/source/ruby_commandline.md

 part of the method name!

-The parantheses around a methods arguments are optional.
+The parantheses around the arguments of a method are optional.
 Leave them off unless your code get's confusing:

 ``` ruby